When To Buy Stock Photography

 - New Old Stock

-The user interface for many of the free sites is similar but keyword tags affect search results.
+The user interface for many of the royalty-free sites is similar but keyword tags affect search results.
 You may discover a few of the same images on multiple sites.
 Ads on free stock websites sometimes integrate alternative fee-based stock photos with results.
 Sites that charge have better search engines and filters with more photographs, vectors, and videos.

 Photographers snap pictures every day, testing composition, camera settings or documenting adventures.
 Within months they can therefore acquire a vast collection of random images.
 To get by, they may monetize them by offering them as stock images.
 This provides exposure (no pun intended) so name credit is often appreciated.